apache/parquet-format/LogicalTypes.md

 in case `LogicalType` annotations are not present.
 Parquet writers must always write `LogicalType` annotations where applicable, but must also write the corresponding `ConvertedType` annotations (if any) to maintain compatibility with old readers.

+#### Unsupported Logical Types

+When reading a file written by a newer writer that contains an unrecognized logical type or an unrecognized logical/physical type combination on a column, readers should ignore both the logical type annotation and column order for that column.
+Only the physical type information should be used to process the column's data.

 Compatibility considerations are mentioned for each annotation in the corresponding section.